ernw/nmap-parse-output/README.md

         hosts
               Generates a line break separated list of all hosts with open ports.
 Can be used to perform an additional scan on this hosts.

+        http-info
+              Extracts a list of extra information about the HTTP ports from a script scan in the following format: host:port   service-name    service-tunnel  product  http-server-header  http-title   redirect_url

         http-ports
-              Generates a line separated list of HTTP(s) all ports.
+              Generates a line separated list of all HTTP(s) ports.
+Script scan output is recommended.
-              Currently, the following services are detected as HTTP: http, https, http-alt, https-alt, http-proxy, sip, rtsp (potentially incomplete)
+              Currently, the following services are detected as HTTP: http, https, http-alt, https-alt, http-proxy, sip, rtsp, soap, vnc-http, caldav (potentially incomplete) and to get a more reliable result all ports which which have output in the http-methods script.
+              On ports where HTTPs and HTTP is responding, the HTTPs port is preferred.

         http-title
               Extracts a list of HTTP HTML titles in the following format: